joemasilotti/turbolinks/README.md

 ![Restore visit action](https://s3.amazonaws.com/turbolinks-docs/images/restore.svg)

 If possible, Turbolinks will render a copy of the page from cache without making a request.
 Otherwise, it will retrieve a fresh copy of the page over the network.
+See [Understanding Caching](#understanding-caching) for more details.

 Turbolinks saves the scroll position of each page before navigating away and automatically returns to this saved position on restoration visits.